 The effect of discounting is strongly nonlinear, however.
 At a discount rate of one percent, the discounted value of $1 million 300 years hence is around $50,000 today.
 But if the discount rate is five percent, the discounted value is less than a mere 50 cents.
-In this example, the discounted value changed by a factor of 20,000 when the discount rate changed by a factor of just one.
+In this example, the discounted value changed by a factor of 100,000 when the discount rate changed by a factor of just five.

 Economists disagree about what value to choose for the discount rate when determining an appropriate level of investment in climate change abatement.
 Stern used an unusually low rate and when that figure was plugged into his computer model, unusually high damage figures came out at the other end.
 Hence, his call for a high level of investment in climate change abatement today.

 Among the most prominent economists studying the costs and benefits of climate change is Bill Nordhaus, who has argued for using a higher discount rate and therefore arrives at less startling results with respect to an economic estimate of the damages from climate change, and with respect to the measures we should take in the near term to mitigate negative impacts.

 We would point out that most previous investigations (including the Stern Review and those by Nordhaus and others) do not consider the effects of the changing composition of economic wellbeing and changing relative prices.
 These changes can have an effect on the calculation of the present value of costs of climate change that is as substantial as the choice of discount rate.